the mountains of Great Basin

 This is also where the world famous Bright Angel Lodge is located.
 If you are a advance planner, then a overnight at one of these lodges would be the ultimate national park stay.
 For a more spontaneous trip, there’s an abundance of properties in nearby Tusayan.

-The National Park Service has three campgrounds at the South Rim.
-The closest one is Mather Campground near the Tusayan entrance.
+The National Park Service has three campgrounds at the South Rim with the closest one being Mather Campground near the Tusayan entrance.

 Additionally, there is a campground at the Desert View Campground (closed in winter) and a Trailer Village RV park run by a park concessioner.
 The surrounding area also has many other private campgrounds, like the family friendly, open year round KOA at Williams.